In the previous tutorials you worked with a simple data model that

 If the

-.
+Enrollment table didn't include grade information, it would only need to contain the two foreign keys CourseID and StudentID.
 In that case, it would correspond to a many-to-many join table without payload (or a pure join table) in the database, and you wouldn't have to create a model class for it at all.
-The Instructor
+The Instructor and Course entities have that kind of many-to-many relationship, and as you can see, there is no entity class between them:A join table is required in the database, however, as shown in the following database diagram:

 The Entity Framework automatically creates the

-table, and you read and update it indirectly by reading and updating the Instructor.Courses
+CourseInstructor table, and you read and update it indirectly by reading and updating the Instructor.Courses and Course.Instructors navigation properties.The DisplayFormat Attribute

-property specifies how the data will be formatted:[DisplayFormat(DataFormatString="{0:#.#}",ApplyFormatInEditMode=true,
+TheDisplayFormat attribute on the Grade property specifies how the data will be formatted:[DisplayFormat(DataFormatString="{0:#.#}",ApplyFormatInEditMode=true,

 NullDisplayText="No grade")] public decimal?
 Grade { get; set; }